 This week we feature Kristin Calve, Vice President at LiftMetrix.
 LiftMetrix instantly creates a customized social media marketing plan to drive your key business objectives.
 Social Media and Digital Marketers use LiftMetrix to evaluate each of their social media platforms, track their true ROI, and find opportunities to optimize their content strategy and buy ads smarter.

-In this interview, you can read more about her work at GeoOp, favorite marketing tools, productivity tips as well as her advice for budding startup marketers.
+In this interview, you can read more about her work at LiftMetrix, favorite marketing tools, productivity tips as well as her advice for budding startup marketers.

-In this interview, you can read more about his work at Litmus, favorite marketing tools, productivity tips as well as his advice for budding startup marketers.
+In this interview, you can read more about her work at Scorebuddy, favorite marketing tools, productivity tips as well as her advice for budding startup marketers.